Flag of Indonesia: History

 The flag's colours are derived from the banner of the 13th century Majapahit Empire.
-However, it has been suggested that the red and white symbolism can trace its origin to the older common Austronesian mythology of the duality of Mother Earth (red) and Father Sky (white).
-This is why these colours appear in so many flags throughout Austronesia, from Tahiti to Madagascar.
 The earliest records of the red and white panji or pataka (a long flag on a curved bamboo pole) can be found in the Pararaton chronicle; according to this source, the Jayakatwang troops from Gelang-Gelang hoisted the red and white banner during their invasion of Singhasari in the early 12th century.
 This suggests that even before the Majapahit era, the red and white colours were already revered and used as the kingdom's banner in the Kediri era (1042 – c.
 1222).

 Red and white textile colouring was available in ancient Indonesia.
 White is the natural colour of woven cotton fabrics, while red is one of the earliest natural dyes, acquired from either teak leaves, the flowers of Averrhoa bilimbi, or the skin of mangosteen fruits.

 It was not only the Javanese kingdoms that used red and white.
 The battle flag of King Si Singamangaraja IX of Batak lands bore an image of white twin swords called piso gaja dompak against a red background.
 During the Aceh War of 1873–1904, Aceh warriors used a battle flag with the image of a sword, star and crescent, sun, and some Quranic script in white on a red background.
 The red and white flag of the Buginese Bone kingdom in South Sulawesi is called Woromporang.
 The Balinese Badung (Puri Pamecutan) royal banner is red, white, and black.
 Prince Diponegoro also used a red and white banner during the Java War (1825–1830).